notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/architecting_and_ecosystem.md

 ### AWS CAF – Transformation Domains

+- These domains helps you drive business outcomes
-- **Technology** - using the cloud to migrate and modernize legacy infrastructure, applications, data and analytics platforms…
+- **Technology** - we use the cloud to migrate and modernize legacy infrastructure, applications, data and analytics platforms...
-- **Process** - digitizing, automating, and optimizing your business operations
+- **Process** - we want to be digitizing everything, automating, and optimizing your business operations
-  - leveraging new data and analytics platforms to create actionable insights
+  - means you want to be leveraging new data and analytics platforms to create actionable insights
-  - using machine learning (ML) to improve your customer service experience...
+  - and using machine learning (ML) to improve your customer service experience...
-- **Organization** - Reimagining your operating model
+- **Organization** - How do you reimagine your operating model?
-  - Organizing your teams around products and value streams
+  - you want to reorganize your teams around products and value streams
-  - Leveraging agile methods to rapidly iterate and evolve
+  - you want to **leverage agile methods to rapidly iterate and evolve**
-- **Product** – reimagining your business model by creating new value propositions (products & services) and revenue models
+- **Product** – reimagining your business model by creating new value propositions (such as products & services) and revenue models

 ### AWS CAF – Transformation Phases

-- **Envision** – demonstrate how the Cloud will accelerate business outcomes by identifying transformation opportunities and create a foundation for your digital transformation
+- **Envision** – this is when you want to demonstrate how the cloud will accelerate business outcomes by identifying transformation opportunities and create a foundation for your digital transformation
-- **Align** – identify capability gaps across the 6 AWS CAF Perspectives which results in an Action Plan
+- **Align** – this is where you look at the six CAF perspectives we have seen, and we identify capability gaps and this will result in an Action Plan
-- **Launch** – build and deliver pilot initiatives in production and demonstrate incremental business value
+- **Launch** – where we build and deliver pilot initiatives in production and demonstrate incremental business value
-- **Scale** – expand pilot initiatives to the desired scale while realizing the desired business benefits
+- **Scale** – to expand these pilot initiatives to the desired scale while realizing the desired business benefits

 ## AWS Right Sizing

-- EC2 has many instance types, but choosing the most powerful instance type isn’t the best choice, because the cloud is **elastic**
+- The idea is you have so many EC2 instance types, but choosing the most powerful instance type isn't the best choice, because the cloud is **elastic** and you can change the instance type whenever you want
-- Right sizing is the process of matching instance types and sizes to your workload performance and capacity requirements **at the lowest possible cost**
+- Right sizing is the process of matching instance types and sizes to your workload performance and capacity requirements **at the lowest possible cost** making sure the size is right
-- **Scaling up is easy so always start small**
+- **Scaling up is easy so always start small to find the right size**
-- It’s also the process of looking at deployed instances and identifying opportunities to eliminate or downsize without compromising capacity or other requirements, which results in lower costs
+- It's also the process of looking at deployed instances and, for example, looking at their metrics, to identify opportunities to eliminate or downsize without compromising capacity or other requirements, which in turn results in lower costs
-- It’s important to Right Size...
+- It’s important to Right Size in two moments in your cloud journey:
-  - **before a Cloud Migration**
+  - **before a Cloud Migration** - because it is very common for a company to just migrate to the cloud, puts everything with biggest instance size and forget it.
+This is not the best way. **You need to right size before you do cloud migration**
-  - **continuously after the cloud onboarding process (requirements change over time)**
+  - **continuously after the cloud onboarding process (requirements change over time)** - it is important to see if you need to right size-up or right-size down
+- You need to always scale up over time, so start small
+- You right size just before a cloud migration, and also continuously in the cloud
 - CloudWatch, Cost Explorer, Trusted Advisor, 3rd party tools can help

 ## AWS Ecosystem - Free Resources